-“Shio Koji”, which I am talking about today, is the interesting fermented condiment and when you hear about “fermented food”, you can’t ignore its tremendous benefits.
+“Shio Koji” aka Koji Rice, which I am talking about today, is an interesting fermented condiment and when you hear about “fermented food”, you can’t ignore its tremendous benefits.

 Japanese culture and fermented food have been related for a long long time, Miso paste, soy sauce, Mirin, Sake…These are made from Koji.